 Implementation: Develop a program by 2024 that, through targeted outreach, provides carbon sequestration education and resources to relevant stakeholders (e.g., farmers, ranchers, and land managers).
-The program will focus on educating stakeholders about the co-benefits of implementing carbon sequestration practices and the variety of financial and technical resources that are currently available to assist farmers and ranchers in implementation.
-This program may be coordinated with industry groups and non-profits.
+The program will focus on educating stakeholders about the co-benefits of implementing carbon sequestration practices and the variety of financial and technical resources that are available to assist farmers and ranchers in implementation.
+This program may be coordinated with industry groups and nonprofits.

-Implementing County Department: SM and AC
+Implementing County Departments: SM and Agricultural Commissioner